John Bingham, 7th Earl of Lucan: Investigation

 By the time Detective Chief Superintendent Roy Ranson arrived at Lower Belgrave Street early on 8 November, the divisional surgeon had pronounced Rivett dead, and forensic officers and photographers had been called to the property.
-The first two officers on the scene had discovered the front door had been kicked in, with no other signs of a forced entry.
+The first two officers on the scene had discovered that the front door had been kicked in, with no other signs of a forced entry.
 A bloodstained towel was found in Veronica's first-floor bedroom.
 The area around the top of the basement staircase was heavily bloodstained.

 A bloodstained lead pipe lay on the floor.
 Pictures hanging from the staircase walls were askew and a metal banister rail was damaged.
 At the foot of the stairs, two cups and saucers lay in a pool of blood.
 Rivett's arm protruded from a canvas sack, which lay in a slowly expanding pool of blood.
-The light fitting at the bottom of the stairs was missing its bulb; one was noted nearby, on a chair.
+The light fitting at the bottom of the stairs was missing its bulb; one was noted nearby on a chair.
 Blood was also found on various leaves in the adjoining rear garden.

 Officers also searched 5 Eaton Row, into which Lucan had moved early in 1973, interviewed his mother, whom he had called to take the children to her home in St John's Wood, and searched his last address at 72a Elizabeth Street.
-Nothing untoward was found; on the bed, a suit and shirt lay alongside a book on Greek shipping millionaires, and Lucan's wallet, car keys, money, driving licence, handkerchief and spectacles were on a bedside table.
+Nothing untoward was found.
+On the bed, a suit and shirt lay alongside a book on Greek shipping millionaires, and Lucan's wallet, car keys, money, driving licence, handkerchief and spectacles were on a bedside table.
 His passport was in a drawer and his blue Mercedes-Benz parked outside, its engine cold and its battery flat.

-Ranson then visited Lady Lucan at St George's Hospital.
+Ranson then visited Veronica at St George's Hospital.
 Although heavily sedated, she was able to describe what had happened to her.
 A police officer was left to guard her should her assailant return.
-Rivett's body was taken to the mortuary, and a search was undertaken of all local basement areas and gardens, skips and open spaces.
+Rivett's body was taken to the mortuary, and a search was undertaken of all local basement areas and gardens, skips, and open spaces.